• Oracle-Form6i-19c-database

 All features in V$OPTION become FALSE after a rollback operation

-This blog post describes a complex Oracle database patching issue encountered before an EXACC Image Upgrade to version 25.2.x.
+This blog post describes a complex Oracle database patching issue encountered.
 Initially, the plan involved applying the 12.1.0.2 database bundle patch – 34057733; however, conflicts arose with existing one-off patches.
 A rollback was necessary, which unexpectedly caused all database options/features to show as FALSE, impacting database functionality.
 After extensive troubleshooting , the issue was resolved by applying a different patch that restored the necessary features and some tricks to make DBMS_SQLPATCH valid again.

 • Ansible Patching for DBAs